 So Why Know Your Dog’s Why?

-Just like us, dogs have reasons for doing, or not doing things.
+Dogs have reasons for doing, or not doing things.
 They have likes and dislikes, some of which make no sense to us what-so-ever!
-But that doesn’t matter, to have an effective partnership with your dog, you should think “What’s My Dog’s Why?” because ultimately, thinking about how to best help your partner requires you to have an inside knowledge of your best mate, because I guarantee you that your dog is watching you and knows you better than you know yourself.
+But that doesn’t matter.
+To have an effective partnership with your dog, you should think “What’s My Dog’s Why?”
+Thinking about how to best help your partner requires you to have an inside knowledge of your best mate.
+Your dog is watching you and knows you better than you know yourself.

 Without knowing the “why” you might make your dog’s behaviour problems worse or you may even make them afraid of you.
 They may not even understand what you want!
 Of course, you want your dog to want to work with you, and not against you.
-So understanding your dog ‘swhy will help you to achieve a partnership, rather than wasting energy working against each other and getting frustrated because you don’t understand each other!
+But you’re your dog’s coach, motivator and educator.
+It’s up to you to help your dog.
+It’s not up to your dog to help you.